-Sales load (as a percentage of offering price) (1) [] Offering Expenses Borne by Common Shareholders (as a percentage of offering price) $^{\scriptscriptstyle (2)}$ [] Dividend Reinvestment Plan Fees (3) None (2)
+Sales load (as a percentage of offering price) (1) [] Offering Expenses Borne by Common Shareholders (as a percentage of offering price) (2) [] Dividend Reinvestment Plan Fees (3) None

-(1) In the event that the Common Shares to which this prospectus relates are sold to or through underwriters or dealer managers, a corresponding prospectus supplement will disclose the applicable sales load and/or commission.

-- (2) The related prospectus supplement will disclose the estimated amount of offering expenses, the offering price and the offering expenses borne by the Fund and indirectly by all of its Common Shareholders as a percentage of the offering price. - (3) You will pay brokerage charges if you direct your broker or the plan agent to sell your Common Shares that you acquired pursuant to a dividend reinvestment plan.
+- $^{(1)}$ In the event that the Common Shares to which this prospectus relates are sold to or through underwriters or dealer managers, a corresponding prospectus supplement will disclose the applicable sales load and/or commission. - $^{(2)}$ The related supplement will disclose the estimated amount of offering expense, the offering price and the offering expenses borne by the Fund and indirectly by all of its Common Shareholders as a percentage of the offering price. - $^{(3)}$ You will pay brokerage charges if you direct your broker or the plan agent to sell your Common Shares that you acquired pursuant to a dividend reinvestment plan.
 You may also pay a pro rata share of brokerage commissions incurred in connection with open-market purchases pursuant to the Fund's Dividend Reinvestment Plan.
-See "Dividend Reinvestment Plan."
+See "Dividend Reinvestment Plan".